masonmahaffey/nanotensor/README.md

-# NanoTensor: Neural Network Framework
+# NanoTensor: An Incredibly Simple Neural Network Framework

-## Overview
 NanoTensor is a lightweight, easy-to-understand, yet performant neural network framework.
 Inspired by the work of Ray Solomonoff, a pioneer in algorithmic information theory, NanoTensor seeks to embody the principle that "Intelligence is compression."
 This framework is designed to make neural network concepts accessible and intuitive, perfect for educational purposes and demonstrative applications.

 ## Features